5.9. Hard decays¶

 definition are described

-in the corresponding chapters of this manual.
+in the corresponding sections of this manual.
 The following example shows

 PROCESSES